dckmedia/TozedP11_Openwrt/Step 1 - Backup existing firmware.md

 <img src="https://res.cloudinary.com/dckmedia/image/upload/v1751113196/Tozed_P11/pin_configuration.jpg" alt="cha341a" width="600"/>

-Use [flashrom](https://github.com/flashrom/flashrom) if you are using Linux or use [AsProgrammer dregmod](https://github.com/therealdreg/asprogrammer-dregmod)r for windows to backup the existing full flash of your device.
+Use [flashrom](https://github.com/flashrom/flashrom) if you are using Linux or use [AsProgrammer dregmod](https://github.com/therealdreg/asprogrammer-dregmod)r for windows to backup the existing full flash of your device.[Install flashrom on Ubuntu](https://installati.one/install-flashrom-ubuntu-22-04)

 Keep the spi backup in secure location so you can write it back using the CHA341a Programmer if needed.